How Many National Parks Are There?

 View of the town of Harpers Ferry in West Virginia

 Harpers Ferry National Historical Park is in West Virginia and is known for its role in American history.
-One of the highlights of this park is the chance to visit the Armory and Arsenal, which played a key role in arming and equipping the Union army during the Civil War.
-Another highlight is the opportunity to take a guided tour of the town, which was founded in 1747 and has a rich history of industrialization and abolition.
+One of the highlights of this park is the chance to visit the Armory and Arsenal.
+It played a key role in arming and equipping the Union army during the Civil War.
+Another highlight is the opportunity to take a guided tour of the town.
+It was founded in 1747 and has a rich history of industrialization and abolition.

 Big Bend National Park